The Herbert Benson, MD

 Comprehensive Education and Skills Development for an Integrated Model of Care

-The Herbert Benson, MD Course in Mind Body Medicine will be held on October 22–24, 2026.
+This innovative course will be held on October 22–24, 2026.
 You have the option to attend either online as the course is live streamed or in person in Boston, MA.
-All sessions will be recorded and made available to all participants to view online, at your convenience, for 60 days following the course.
+All sessions and workshops will be recorded and made available to participants to view online, at your convenience, for 90 days following the course.

-Mind body approaches such as meditation, yoga, tai chi, cognitive skills, lifestyle interventions and positive psychology now boast an impressive evidence base to support their ability to improve—and in some cases, prevent—stress-related illnesses, ranging from asthma to hypertension, functional bowel diseases and pain syndromes.
+Mind body medicine approaches such as positive psychology, lifestyle interventions, cognitive and behavioral skills, meditation, yoga, and tai chi now boast an impressive evidence base to support their ability to improve—and in some cases, prevent—stress-related illnesses, ranging from asthma to hypertension, functional bowel diseases, and pain syndromes.

-The Herbert Benson, MD Course in Mind Body Medicine is a comprehensive education program where you learn how to incorporate these skills into your practice.
+This course is a comprehensive education program where you learn how to incorporate evidence-based interventions into your practice.
 It teaches:

 • The latest data on stress, stress management, and resilience enhancement, and their impacts on patient health and treatment options